 Let’s start with what won’t change: the Chicago rental market will be extremely seasonal!

 As far back as we can remember (including in 2018), pricing tends to be 15-20% higher from April to September than it is from November to February.
 That’s not going anywhere.
 The vast majority of net migration to Chicago happens during the summer months, when it’s not 50 below zero.
 Chicago landlords know this and manage pricing and lease terms to expire in the summer.

 What does that mean for you?
 If at all possible, try to have your lease expire during the winter so you can save some extra money at renewal time.
 Historically, reasonable winter pricing meant fewer available units, but with all this new downtown construction, that really isn’t the case anymore.

 So what should you expect for the 2020 Chicago Rental Market?

 Well, it depends.
 On what?
 Location.
 Location.
 Location.

-According to Curbed, Chicago is on track to add another 4,400 ‘luxury’ apartments in 2019 (SOURCE CURBED).
+According to Curbed, the Chicago rental market is on track to add another 4,400 ‘luxury’ apartments in 2020 (SOURCE: CURBED).
 Does this mean you’re about to get a steal on a brand new, beautiful apartment in River North or Streeterville?
 Probably not.
 But you might be able to find an amazing deal in South Loop (Over 2,000 new units) or West Loop (Over 1,000 new units) if you play your cards right.